Periapsis shifts in dark matter distribution around a black hole: Static clouds around the Schwarzschild black hole

 Consequently, for given $m(r)$ and $\alpha(r)$ under the constraints~\eqref{eq:maspt} and \eqref{eq:alppt}, we can specify the matter distribution $\epsilon(r)$ and $\Pi(r)$ through Eqs.~\eqref{eq:ep1} and \eqref{eq:PI1}, respectively.
 This static configuration is possible by a balance between the gravitational force and the tangential pressure.

-Imposing energy conditions further restricts $m$ and $\alpha$ than Eqs.~\eqref{eq:maspt} and \eqref{eq:alppt}.
+For a matter field to be physically reasonable, the stress-energy tensor must satisfy several energy conditions (see, e.g., Ref.~\cite{Wald:1984}).
+Imposing the energy conditions further restricts $m$ and $\alpha$ than Eqs.~\eqref{eq:maspt} and \eqref{eq:alppt}.
 Some of the energy conditions for $T^\mu{}_\nu$ are written as follows: ( i ) weak energy condition, $\epsilon\ge 0$ and $\epsilon+\Pi \geq 0$; ( ii ) strong energy condition, $\epsilon+2\Pi\geq 0$ and $\epsilon+\Pi \geq 0$; (i i i) null energy condition, $\epsilon\ge 0$ and $\epsilon+\Pi \geq 0$; and (i v ) dominant energy condition, $\epsilon\geq |\Pi|$.
 For the vacuum region (i.e., $\epsilon=0$ and $\Pi=0$), all these energy conditions are trivially satisfied, and thus, $m'=0$ holds.
 For the nonvacuum region, Conditions~( i )--(i i i) under the inequality~\eqref{eq:maspt} provide a common inequality, $m'>0$.
 On the other hand, Condition~(i v ) can be reduced to $m'> 0$ and $0< m\le 2r/5$.
-If any one of the energy conditions is imposed together with the assumption~\eqref{eq:maspt}, the quantities $\epsilon$ and $\Pi$ will be positive.
+This means that if a black hole with mass $M_0$ is centered and a matter exists in the region $r<2.5M_0$, then the violation of the dominant energy condition necessarily occurs there.
+Therefore, if a matter distribution surrounding the black hole satisfies all the standard energy conditions, a vacuum region must exist between the horizon and the inner boundary of the distribution.
+Note that if any one of the energy conditions is imposed together with the assumption~\eqref{eq:maspt}, the quantities $\epsilon$ and $\Pi$ will be positive.

 The Einstein cluster~\cite{Einstein:1939,Geralico:2012jt} is a physical model compatible with the above $T^\mu{}_\nu$.
-This cluster is static and spherically symmetric and consists of averaged distribution of collisionless particles.
+This cluster is static and spherically symmetric and consists of an averaged distribution of collisionless particles.
 The motion of each particle in the cluster is circular geodesic motion.
 The counterrotating particles cancel out their angular momenta, so that the spherical symmetry is recovered.
 Let $n(r)$ and $L_{\mathrm{p}}(r)$ be the proper number density of counterrotating particles with rest mass $m_{\mathrm{p}}$ and the total angular momentum of each of the particles moving on a circular geodesic with radius $r$, respectively.
 Then, as summarized in Appendix~\ref{sec:A}, the stress-energy tensor $T^\mu{}_\nu$ is free from radial pressure and coincides with Eq.~\eqref{eq:Tmunu}, where

 where $l_{\mathrm{p}}=L_{\mathrm{p}}/m_{\mathrm{p}}$.
 These expressions imply that $\epsilon\geq 0$ and $\Pi\geq 0$, and therefore, $m$ is further restricted as

 Furthermore, these restrictions with Eq.~\eqref{eq:malpha} lead to